 Free CFA Level II Corporate Issuers Practice Questions

-Study corporate issuers for CFA Level II.
-Questions test capital budgeting, capital structure theory, dividend policy, mergers and acquisitions, and corporate governance practices.
+Corporate issuers on the CFA Level II exam tests capital budgeting under uncertainty, capital structure theory (Modigliani-Miller), dividend policy, mergers and acquisitions, and corporate governance practices.
+Weighted 5-10% (CFA Institute).

 2026 Syllabus